On equivariant homotopy theory for model categories: Introduction

 \section{Introduction}

-Equivariant homotopy theory of spaces (\cite{tomdiecktransf}, \cite{mayequi}) is a fruitful extension of the ordinary homotopy theory of spaces to $G$-spaces, where $G$ is a fixed topological group.
-Motivated by the equivariant Whitehead Theorem, an equivariant map $f\colon X\to Y$ is called a weak equivalence of $G$-spaces if for all closed subgroups $H$ of $G$, the map $f^H\colon X^H\to Y^H$ on fixed points is a weak equivalence of spaces.
-A second approach is to consider contravariant, continuous diagrams of spaces indexed by the category $\OG$ of orbit spaces $G/H$ with levelwise weak equivalences.
-Elmendorf's Theorem (\cite[VI.~ 6.3]{mayequi}, \cite[V.~ 3.2]{mayequi},\cite{elmendorf}) states that the two homotopy categories obtained by localization with respect to the weak equivalences are equivalent.
-By Piacenza's proof of Elmendorf's Theorem (\cite[VI.~ §6]{mayequi}, \cite{piacenza}), the weak equivalences are part of model category structures, and the equivalence is induced by a right Quillen functor.
-Thus the model categories of $G$-spaces and of contravariant orbit diagrams are Quillen equivalent.

-This works more generally for any subset $\mathcal F$ of closed subgroups of $G$ that contains the trivial subgroup, when considering the full subcategory $\OF$ of the orbit category with orbit spaces $G/H$ for $H\in \mathcal F$ and equipping the category of $G$-spaces with the $\mathcal F$-model structure, where the weak equivalences and fibrations are the maps that are taken to weak equivalences and fibrations, respectively, by each $H$-fixed point functor for $H\in \mathcal F$.
+For any topological group $G$, Piacenza (\cite[VI.~ \S6]{mayequi}, \cite{piacenza}) showed that the category of $G$-spaces and the category of orbit diagrams form Quillen equivalent model categories.
+This works more generally for any collection $\mathcal F$ of closed subgroups of $G$ that contains the trivial subgroup.
+Explicitly, the category of continuous contravariant diagrams of spaces indexed by the full subcategory $\OF$ of the orbit category with orbit spaces $G/H$ for $H\in \mathcal F$ equipped with the projective model structure is Quillen equivalent to the category of $G$-spaces with the $\mathcal F$-model structure, where the weak equivalences and fibrations are the maps that are taken to weak equivalences and fibrations by each $H$-fixed point functor for $H\in \mathcal F$.

-Replacing the category of spaces with an arbitrary topological model category $\C$, we explore the following questions. \begin{enumerate} \item Does the category $\C^G$ of $G$-objects in $\C$ admit the $\F$-model structure? \item Does the category of orbit diagrams $\COFop$ admit the projective model structure? \item If so, are $\C^G$ and $\COFop$ Quillen equivalent model categories? \end{enumerate}
+Replacing the category of spaces with an arbitrary topological model category $\C$ or working with a discrete group $G$ and any model category $\C$, we explore the following questions. \begin{enumerate} \item Does the category $\C^G$ of $G$-objects in $\C$ admit the $\F$-model structure? \item Does the category of orbit diagrams $\COFop$ admit the projective model structure? \item If so, are $\C^G$ and $\COFop$ Quillen equivalent model categories? \end{enumerate}